In the FIG

 series high-level papers focusing on interesting topics to

-The Article of the Month in November 2014 is written by
+The article in Marts 2015 is written by

 a .pdf-file.
-If you do not already get your copy of the e-Newsletter
+If you do not already get your copy of the Newsletter

 you can order it now from

 Magazine March 2015 presents an interview with FIG

 President Chryssy Potsiou.
 President Potsiou sees it as

 one of the main tasks of FIG to change the minds of